Configuration Reference

 Validation Rules

-2. Disaggregated mode requires both prefill and decode phase configs.
+1. Disaggregated mode requires both prefill and decode phase configs when profiling is enabled.

 Example: Torch Profiling (Disaggregated)